qxo/NewFAT32Sorter/README.md

 ==============

 Built with Net Beans, tested in Microsoft Windows 7.
-Using Apache Commons IO to copy files.
+Using Apache Commons IO to copy and move files.

 ==============